 I was careful about whom I chose for the project - picking only nonagenarians who were lucid and eloquent.
-Looking for men with sharp memories and had maintained a sense of humor - I hoped to avoid dwelling on sadness and loss but, instead, to focus on danger, survival and any of the war's lighter moments they might recall.
+Looking for men with sharp memories and who still maintained a sense of humor - I hoped to avoid dwelling on sadness and loss but, instead, to focus on danger, survival and any of the war's lighter moments they might recall.

 I have been thrilled by the wonderful reception the film has received from audiences around the country where it has screened at film festivals, Jewish community centers, commercial theaters, synagogues, and residential communities.
 The film was also broadcast by PBS in several markets.
 One of the most memorable experiences has been observing the men in the film surrounded by their families and friends while attending the screenings and receiving the love and overwhelming appreciation of the audience.
 These vets were proud to have the opportunity to contribute their personal stories and I am happy that the film was completed in time for all the participants to see the final product and to experience the tremendous reception it has received.
 They shared their war stories for future generations who will remember them both as they are now and as they were as young, patriotic men who fought to save our democracy.
-Not unexpectedly, but sadly, some of the men have passed away since the 'Premiere' of the film in 2017.
-I will never forget them.
+Not unexpectedly, but sadly, some of the men have passed away since the 'Premiere' of the film in 2017, including Uncle Donald.
+I will never forget any of them.

 Yesterday I was treated to a moving and occasionally humorous documentary that was filmed in Florida but [partially] edited at Appalachian State University here in Boone.
 The film maker Alan Feinberg was in attendance as was one of the cast members, a 90 year old WW II Jewish Airman.
 The film features 18 Jewish men who flew bombing mission after mission in the European theater of the war.
 One of them was a POW in Germany and each one has a riveting story to tell.
 The peril, the pathos, the comradery, the anti-Semitism they faced, the funny incidents they remember merge to make a compelling, heart-stopping and often heart-warming film.
 All of these men are in their 90’s and Alan wanted to capture these memories NOW.
 They all are articulate and tell the stories so very well.
 Hannah dear, I remember those war days when people said the Jews would never fight for their country-well this film refutes that idea beautifully!
 The film is titled Bagels Over Berlin …and the reason for the title is revealed in the film.
 The film runs about an hour and ten minutes-and perhaps Alan, the film-maker, would come down from Palm Beach County for Q&A as he did here yesterday.
 He was very engaging and accessible.
 Our overflow audience loved every minute of the film and the discussion as well.

-Alan Feinberg 1/5/19
+Alan Feinberg 3/24/19